cvat-ai/cvat/site/content/en/docs/manual/advanced/consensus.md

 dataset.
 In some cases it may work, but typically, however, this way of annotating is prohibitively expensive, as you need to annotate everything several times.
 There are several ways how the situation can be improved.

-1. Creating High Quality Ground Truth (GT) Annotation:
+1. Creating High quality Ground Truth (GT) Annotation:
    1. You can use several highly skilled annotators and rely on their consensus to create high-quality GT annotations.
    2. Typically, the GT subset contains a small portion of the whole dataset (e.g. 2-5%), so it's relatively easy to annotate it several times.